Master of Science in Physician Assistant Studies (MSPA)

 MSPA 1376A.
 Clinical Skills A. (2 Credit Hours)

 This course series is designed to develop students' hands-on medical skills.
 Students will develop an understanding of laboratory and imaging studies as well as details of when to appropriately order and interpret findings.
 Students will have instruction on gathering a patient history and documentation of findings.
-Students will learn basics of aseptic technique.
-Students will also learn skills to work in interprofessional teams.
+Students will learn basics of aseptic technique, wound management, and laceration repair.
+Students will also learn skills to work in interprofessional teams and cultivate a growth mindset.

 MSPA 1376B.
 Clinical Skills B. (2 Credit Hours)